Parasol Framework

 NoDataNo information has been loaded into the XML object.

-AllocMemoryFailed to allocate an XML string for the result.
+AllocMemoryFailed to allocate memory for the XML string result.

 SetAttribAdds, updates and removes XML attributes.